music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

-So, to summarize the _timing_ metric: "The timing of the rhythm in the music should be compatible with the timing of a basic triple-step".
+So, to summarize the _timing_ metric: "The timing of the rhythm in the music should be compatible with the timing of a basic triple step".

 ## Conclusion